-Intermountain's approach to successfully implementing Shared Accountability involves three major goals:
+Intermountain's approach to successfully implementing Shared Accountability involves three key strategies:

 - Redesigning care.
 Intermountain uses evidence-based medicine—treatments and procedures that have been proven effective—to deliver the right care, in the right setting, at the right time.
 We avoid under-treatment, over-treatment, and the misuse of resources.

 - Engaging patients.
 We achieve better health for those we serve by promoting wellness and prevention.
 We help patients become more engaged in their health and in choices about their care.

 - Aligning financial incentives.
 Intermountain is changing incentives by reducing the incentives to provide more volume of care and adding incentives to provide high quality and service.
 We also continue our traditional focus on efficiency, which helps us keep costs low.

 Redesigning care.
 Intermountain has demonstrated that in healthcare, higher quality often costs less.
 Patients have better medical outcomes and tend to experience fewer complications and readmissions.
 Using our vast data repositories, Intermountain Clinical Programs and Services teams are ramping up the development and consistent use of best practice standards.

 We design care to keep people well and return them to optimal health quickly and efficiently when they are sick or injured.
 Our focus on best standards increases patient access to effective care, decreases risk, and improves clinical outcomes.

 Engaging patients.
 Patient engagement means patients are involved in their own health and care choices, and they interact meaningfully with caregivers.
 At Intermountain, best patient care involves care of the whole person.
 This includes mental, emotional and physical health, as well as lifestyle.

 At Intermountain, we engage patients in wellness and prevention decisions, and in choices about their care.
 We are developing models of care to support patients in their unique circumstances.
 This includes tools patients can use to improve their overall health.